 The Closing Line simply refers to the odds at the time an event starts.
 It’s sometimes referred to as the ‘Starting Price‘, or just ‘SP’.

 But how and why is the Closing Line significant?
-Why would beating it earn a profit?
+Why would beating it improve the chances of making a profit?

 Significance of The Closing Line